 (The American Association of Naturopathic Medicine)

 These principles are great.
-When it comes to prevention, they assess everything pertaining you; family history, risk factors, etc. They want to cure you from whatever you are dealing with, but they also want to prevent new problems.
+When it comes to prevention, they assess everything pertaining you; family history, risk factors, etc. They want to cure you of whatever you are dealing with, but they also want to prevent new problems.
 Treating the whole person involves not just looking at your physical state but also taking into consideration your mental and emotional health, environment, spirituality, and anything that plays a role in your overall health.
 Naturopathic doctors are trained in natural techniques.
 They not only understand the medicine of nature, but they take into consideration how the body can heal itself.
 Identifying and treating the cause is important.
-In naturopathic medicine, you are not getting treating for your symptoms; you are getting treated for the cause of your symptoms.
+In naturopathic medicine, you are not getting treated for your symptoms; you are getting treated for the cause of your symptoms.
 All doctors should be teachers in a sense, but Naturopathic doctors emphasize teaching their patients responsibility and what steps to take for better health.
 First, Do Not Harm may seem like an odd principle.
 The whole idea behind this principle is choosing options that minimize harmful side effects and the potential danger of suppressing symptoms.
 If your care is doing more harm than good, what is the point?
 It is not good to tell me to take this medicine and then put me at risk for kidney damage and all types of other problems.

 Naturopathic medicine entails a lot of things.
 They still use diagnostic testing like any other doctor.
 It is important to get a blood test, and imaging is done to confirm a diagnosis.
 They also combine nutrition with botanical medicine.
 Sometimes the cure that we need is in us changing our eating habits.
 The things that we are putting into our bodies may be our greatest enemy.
 There are so many plants in nature that have the power to heal diseases better than these medicines from the pharmaceutical companies.
 Education is a major component of naturopathic medicine.
 If you can learn health risks and better hygiene practices, you can assist the doctor in your healing.
 Naturopathic doctors still use prescription medications, but it is only to a minimum.
 Practices like acupuncture and natural childbirth are also a part of this large of naturopathic medicine.